tachyonlabs/Processing-Sketch-Slideshow-Python-Script-for-Windows/README.md

 #### You might want to move your not-yet-working sketches temporarily out of your sketchbook
 If you have any sketches you've started working on, but that just give error messages when you try to run them, yeah, you may want to temporarily move them out of your sketchbook, because that won't look very good in the slideshow. :-)

-## What next?
-When I'm back at Idea Fab Labs next week I'll see what new features and changes they would like me to make.
-I'll probably put in options to choose between cycling through the sketches in directory order (what it does now), in random order, and in alphabetical order; and also have it check for new sketches every so often, instead of requiring a restart to see them as it does now.
-Also, I had never used/run Processing before this (though I had heard of it), and now I want to do at least one sketch of my own to copy into the IFL sketchbook next week, so I can have some art in the slideshow myself.